No More Sugar Lies

 Sugar protects against inflammation>> Chronic inflammation has been shown to exist in a large percentage of the diseases of rapid aging and degeneration.

-Some of the most powerful promoters of systemic inflammation include the byproducts of the breakdown of circulating polyunsaturated fats, increasing amounts of endotoxin and serotonin release, estrogen excess as well as almost anything else that interferes with proper thyroid and digestive function.
+Some of the most powerful promoters of systemic inflammation include the byproducts of the breakdown of circulating PUFA, increasing amounts of endotoxin and serotonin release, estrogen excess as well as almost anything else that interferes with proper thyroid and digestive function.

 Sugar once again provides the fuel necessary to help reduce many (sometimes even all) of the above issues, allowing for a well functioning immune system and healthy metabolism – with less exposure to mediators of inflammation – to help limit the progression of chronic inflammatory disease states.